PPCS is a 503(c) nonprofit organization of people whose common interests are

 PPCS publishes an annual trip and membership booklet.
 Newsletters are also published four to six times a year.
-The Society has three regularly scheduled meetings each year: the Fall Committee of Cooks Meeting, the Fall Supper and the Summer Picnic.
+The Society has three regularly scheduled meetings each year: the Winter Committee of Cooks Meeting, the Fall Supper and the Summer Picnic.
 The general election of officers (the Committee of Cooks) is held at the Fall Supper.
 Other meetings of the COC are held periodically as needed and are open to all members.

 THE BIG THREE-O (plus one, more or less)

 A celebratory mood prevailed at the Committee of Cooks' fall '98 meeting.
 The Big Three-0?
 Let's celebrate in '99!
 PPCS was first conceived in '68, the first big meeting was in '69, so when should we celebrate?
 Bill Stearns says, "Let's not let details get in the way of a party.
 What's a year, give or take?
 If the world can celebrate the coming of the new millennium a year before the old one ends, we can celebrate PPCS's 30th in 1999"

 The BDN [Bangor Daily News] reported on January 30, 1969: "At a meeting held at the News Auditorium Wednesday night with 58 in attendance, the Penobscot Paddle and Chowder Society was organized.
 The club will be a family-oriented group."
 Coverage went on to say that a film of world championship 1963 white water slalom in Austria was shown and that officers were elected: Bill Stearns, president; Wayne Gilman, v.p.; Earl Baldwin, secretary; Mark Boyd, treasurer; Dana Devoe, membership; Ed Colburn, publicity; Lew Gilman, competition.